TT Driving School Terms & Conditions.

 5. Your instructor will endeavour to arrive on time however, due to unforeseen circumstances such as breakdown, accidents, traffic hold ups etc, lesson times may need to change or even be cancelled.
 If cancelled by your Instructor, no fee will be charged.
 Any time lost due to these unforeseen circumstances will be made up either at the end of the lesson or in a subsequent lesson.

-6. Lessons must be paid for in advance or at the time of the lesson by bank transfer, cash, debit or credit card.
-Your instructor will advise you of bank details if you choose to pay by bank transfer.
-Bank transfers must be completed and confirmed before the start of the lesson.
+6. Your Lesson must be paid for at least 24 hours in advance by bank transfer or Cash at the start of your lesson.
+Your instructor will advise you of bank details the day before your lesson, Bank transfers must be completed and confirmed at least 12 hours before the start of the lesson.

 9. No responsibility can be taken for tests cancelled by the DVSA for whatever reason.
 Lessons will have to be paid for but can in certain circumstances be claimed back from the DVSA.
 The instructor cannot be responsible if you fail because of the eyesight test.
 Your instructor will be responsible if the test is cancelled due to the condition of the tuition vehicle.